nomomon/Kamernet-Puppeteer/README.md

 ## How to use?
 0. Make sure that you sign in to kamernet using email and password.
-In the settings, set your message as saved message.
+In the settings, set your message as [saved message](https://kamernet.nl/mijn-berichten/custom).
+Recommendations on writing your message [here](.blob/main/ADVICE.md).

 1. In the `creds.js` file change `XXX` onto your credentials.